bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2003_automating_iac_terraform_cloud.md

 {{% notice info %}}
 <p style='text-align: left;'>
 A new, native integration between Bridgecrew and Terraform Cloud is coming soon!
-Check out the [HashiCorp keynote](https://youtu.be/ZzLZaWUve4M?t=1387) for more information.
+Check out the HashiCorp keynote for a preview: https://youtu.be/ZzLZaWUve4M?t=1387
 </p>
 {{% /notice %}}